tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/local-randomization.md

 </p>

 The output shows that the optimum window is [-0.7652, 0.7652].
 The function only shows the first 20 windows, but we can increase it by using the argument `nwindows`.

+{{% summary %}}
+The Local Randomization Approach extend the standard continuity-based RD Design by treating the running variable as if it were randomized within a defined window around the cutoff.
+Three methods are discussed for estimation and inference, each suitable depending on the size of the sample within this window.
+{{% /summary %}}

 ## See also
 [A Practical Introduction to Regression Discontinuity Designs: Extensions - Cattaneo, Idrobo & Titiunik (2023)](https://rdpackages.github.io/references/Cattaneo-Idrobo-Titiunik_2023_CUP.pdf)